onzfonz/comp227/src/content/8/en/part8c.md

 export type Visibility = 'great' | 'good' | 'ok' | 'poor';
 ```

-And, from there, we can continue by creating a DiaryEntry type, which will be an [interface](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#interfaces):
+And, from there, we can continue by creating a `DiaryEntry` type, which will be an [`interface`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#interfaces):

 ```js
 export interface DiaryEntry {